CCheung96/software-tech-demo/README.md

 An example GitHub Actions workflow for `sorting.md` lives in `.github/workflows/sorting-slides.yml`.
 Duplicate this file and replace `sorting.md` with another lesson file to generate slides for other topics.

 ## TO DO
 * Reintroduce all pages in COMP1260, COMP6010, Common, Research Skills, and Regular Expressions
 * Mermaid Diagrams, SVGs and D3js
   * Replace all diagrams with mermaid diagrams/svgs/D3js
-    * make svgs responsive
-* Highlight Hint segemnts with [Callouts](#callouts)

 ## Appendix: Snippets